douglasgreen/news/2025/reports/executive_orders/en.md

 requirements and public interest.
 The order also sets a framework for identifying additional governmental entities and committees that may be considered redundant or unnecessary, furthering the goal of reducing the federal government's footprint.

+## Defending American Companies and Innovators From Overseas Extortion and Unfair Fines and Penalties (Presidential Actions, February 21, 2025)

+The memorandum from the President addresses the issue of foreign governments imposing unfair taxes and regulations on American companies, particularly in the technology sector.
+These actions, such as digital services taxes (DSTs), are seen as attempts by foreign countries to extract revenue from successful American companies, which could cost billions of dollars.
+The memorandum highlights that these measures not only violate American sovereignty but also increase operational costs and expose sensitive information to potentially hostile foreign regulators.
+The administration is committed to protecting American companies and workers from these anti-competitive practices and will not allow American businesses to support failing foreign economies through such extortive measures.

+To counter these challenges, the administration has outlined a policy to impose tariffs and take other necessary actions against foreign governments that impose discriminatory or disproportionate burdens on American companies.
+The policy aims to mitigate harm to the United States and restore balance.
+The administration will consider various factors, including taxes and regulations that inhibit the growth of U.S. companies or require them to jeopardize their intellectual property.
+The memorandum also assigns responsibilities to various agencies, such as the United States Trade Representative, to investigate and respond to these unfair practices, ensuring that American companies remain competitive globally.

+The memorandum emphasizes the need for a coordinated response to protect American interests.
+It directs the United States Trade Representative and other officials to investigate and address discriminatory practices by foreign governments, particularly those in the European Union, the UK, and Canada.
+The administration seeks to establish a process for American businesses to report harmful foreign tax or regulatory practices.
+Overall, the memorandum underscores the administration's commitment to defending American companies from overseas extortion and ensuring that U.S. economic and national security interests are not compromised by unfair foreign policies.

+## America First Investment Policy (Presidential Actions, February 21, 2025)

+The "America First Investment Policy," signed on February 21, 2025, is a strategic directive aimed at balancing economic growth with national security.
+It encourages investments from allied countries while imposing restrictions on investments from adversaries, particularly China.
+The policy seeks to make the United States an attractive destination for investment by simplifying the process for allies, especially in technology and critical sectors, while being cautious about investments from countries that pose security risks.
+This approach is intended to protect U.S. national interests and foster economic growth by leveraging the country's attractive assets.

+The policy outlines several measures to achieve its objectives.
+It introduces a "fast-track" process to facilitate investments from allies in U.S. advanced technology and other important areas, while imposing restrictions on investments from adversaries in sensitive sectors like critical infrastructure and personal data.
+The policy also aims to limit U.S. investments in China's military-related industries and considers reviewing the U.S.-China tax treaty to protect American industries.
+Additionally, it ensures that U.S. retirement funds and university endowments do not invest in adversary companies, safeguarding American savings.

+Critics of the policy express concerns that it might discourage all foreign investments, potentially harming U.S. companies that rely on foreign funding and leading to higher costs for consumers.
+They also worry about government overreach in business decisions, which could undermine free market principles.
+However, proponents argue that the policy is necessary to protect national security and prevent technology theft, while also creating jobs by attracting investments from allies.
+The success of the policy will depend on balancing these objectives and its impact on U.S. economic competitiveness and international relations.

+## President Trump Takes Decisive Action to Deliver Relief to Kentucky (Presidential Actions, February 25, 2025)

+President Donald J. Trump has issued a Major Disaster Declaration for Kentucky due to severe storms and flooding, allowing federal funds to aid affected individuals and communities.
+This assistance includes grants for temporary housing and support for businesses, as well as funding for local governments and nonprofits.
+Acting FEMA Administrator Cameron Hamilton praised the President's quick response, which began with an emergency declaration on February 16, enabling search and rescue operations.
+Deputy White House Press Secretary Kush Desai emphasized the administration's commitment to providing necessary resources to help Kentucky recover.
+Governor Andy Beshear and Congressman Hal Rogers expressed gratitude for the swift approval of the disaster declaration, which will provide both public and individual assistance to ten counties.
+This declaration follows an earlier emergency declaration, with Governor Beshear noting the rapid response to their requests.